maxhoesel-ansible/ansible-collection-proxmox/roles/pve/README.md

 The following features are available and can be enabled/disabled individually:

+- Set a PVE repository (enterprise, no-subscription, test) (required)
 - Install CPU microcode for AMD/Intel from the `non-free` debian source component
-- Set a PVE repository (enterprise, no-subscription, test) (required)
-- Set the PVE root password (required)
+- Set the PVE root password
 - Optimize the CPU governor selection
 - Support PCIe Passthrough by enabling the required modules